mleonardallen/CarND-Advanced-Lane-Lines/README.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 The resulting matrix and distortion coefficients are then stored in a pickle file at `camera_cal/calibration.p`

-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I applied this distortion correction to the camera calibration image using the `cv2.undistort()` function and obtained this result:

 ##### Distorted
 ![Distorted](https://github.com/mleonardallen/CarND-Advanced-Lane-Lines/blob/master/camera_cal/calibration1.jpg)